Upright Row: Muscles Worked and How To Do

 Variations of Shoulder Upright Row

-You can also perform the upright row with a cable machine or resistance bands, which can provide a different type of resistance.
+You can also perform the upright row with a cable machine or resistance bands, which provide different types of resistance.

-Beginners are recommended to start with a cable machine, dumbbells, EZ bar, or bands.
+Beginners should start with a cable machine, dumbbells, EZ bar, or bands.

 1. Wide Grip Barbell Upright Row